Eulogy to today

 watching as it began to snow

-attic smelt of wet army blanket
+attic smelt of wet wool mildew

 sniffs of kerosene in the air

-winter toboggan stored up there
+and old toboggan stored up there

 basement nosed of cardboard

-and the big Lionel train
+and the big Lionel steam train

 board games by the fireplace